-The United Bank has a network of 63 branches, nationwide, that serves clients and meets all their financial and banking requirements.
-The United Bank has increased its ATMs network, reaching more than 200 ATMs, to meet customers' needs in various districts.
+The United Bank has a network of 66 branches and 4 digital centers, nationwide, that serves clients and meets all their financial and banking requirements.
+The United Bank has increased its ATM's network, reaching more than 200 ATMs, to meet customers' needs in various districts.
 A fleet of mobile banking units serve customers in different cities and centers that do not have branches.

 The United Bank seeks to guarantee Shariaa legitimate banking solutions offered under the umbrella of "Rakhaa".
 It established a Shariaa supervisory committee that includes professors in Fiqh, Shariaa, and Islamic economics.
 The Shariaa committee core mission is to follow up and to release all new products and banking solutions offered by The United Bank under the umbrella of "Rakhaa" that are compatible with the provisions of Shariaa.

 Under the slogan of "Narbh wa Norabeh” (win-win), The United Bank launched a series of banking solutions and innovative products geared towards the domestic and foreign trade sectors in order to strengthen and activate this sector to achieve national development goals.